Infection: Infectious or not

 One manner of proving that a given disease is infectious, is to satisfy Koch's postulates (first proposed by Robert Koch), which require that first, the infectious agent be identifiable only in patients who have the disease, and not in healthy controls, and second, that patients who contract the infectious agent also develop the disease.
 These postulates were first used in the discovery that Mycobacteria species cause tuberculosis.

 However, Koch's postulates cannot usually be tested in modern practice for ethical reasons.
 Proving them would require experimental infection of a healthy individual with a pathogen produced as a pure culture.
 Conversely, even clearly infectious diseases do not always meet the infectious criteria; for example, Treponema pallidum, the causative spirochete of syphilis, cannot be cultured in vitro – however the organism can be cultured in rabbit testes.
 It is less clear that a pure culture comes from an animal source serving as host than it is when derived from microbes derived from plate culture.

 Epidemiology, or the study and analysis of who, why and where disease occurs, and what determines whether various populations have a disease, is another important tool used to understand infectious disease.
 Epidemiologists may determine differences among groups within a population, such as whether certain age groups have a greater or lesser rate of infection; whether groups living in different neighborhoods are more likely to be infected; and by other factors, such as gender and race.
 Researchers also may assess whether a disease outbreak is sporadic, or just an occasional occurrence; endemic, with a steady level of regular cases occurring in a region; epidemic, with a fast arising, and unusually high number of cases in a region; or pandemic, which is a global epidemic.
 If the cause of the infectious disease is unknown, epidemiology can be used to assist with tracking down the sources of infection.

 Contagiousness

 Infectious diseases are sometimes called contagious diseases when they are easily transmitted by contact with an ill person or their secretions (e.g., influenza).
 Thus, a contagious disease is a subset of infectious disease that is especially infective or easily transmitted.
+All contagious diseases are infectious, but not vice versa.
 Other types of infectious, transmissible, or communicable diseases with more specialized routes of infection, such as vector transmission or sexual transmission, are usually not regarded as "contagious", and often do not require medical isolation (sometimes loosely called quarantine) of those affected.
 However, this specialized connotation of the word "contagious" and "contagious disease" (easy transmissibility) is not always respected in popular use.